The Coriolis Effect – What It Is And How It Affects Our Weather

 The illustration above shows you exactly how the moving air is affected once it starts deviating away from the tropics and polar regions, respectively.

-Atmospheric elements (like moist air and clouds) at the tropics will always move at the same speed as the planet's surface below.
-If it is pushed off course by any air movement and starts moving north or south, it starts drifting over an increasingly slower moving surface.
+Atmospheric elements (like moist air and clouds) at the tropics will always move at the same speed as the planet’s surface below.
+If it is pushed off course by any air movement and starts moving north or south, it starts drifting over an increasingly slower-moving surface.

-A similar but opposite scenario occurs to atmospheric elements originating over the poles.
-Atmospheric elements (like moist air and clouds) at the polar regions will also always move at the same speed as the planet's surface below.
+A similar but opposite scenario occurs for atmospheric elements originating over the poles.
+Atmospheric elements (like moist air and clouds) at the polar regions will also always move at the same speed as the planet’s surface below.
 In this case, however, if it is pushed off course by any air movement and starts moving north or south, it starts drifting over an increasingly faster-moving surface.

 So the question remains.
 How does the Coriolis Effect cause and influence global weather systems around the world?